JuanJoCasamitjana/portfol.io/readme.md

 The idea of the project is to develop a service that allows you to post different kinds of media, such as:
 * Articles and other enriched text posts.
-* Collections of images with small descriptions for each image.
+* Galleries of images with small descriptions for each image.
+* The user's profile can be organized into sections.
+* Users may tag different kinds of posts.
 * Projects, which are links to git repositories.
 (Work in Progress)

-Users have an account where they can post their content and (in the future) organize it into sections:
+Users have an account where they can post their content and organize it into sections:
 * Profiles have some required information and some optional information.
 * Other features have not yet been implemented.

 What features are planned for the near future?

-* The profile organized into sections.
-* Users may tag different kinds of posts.
 * Users may subscribe to other users.
 (Email may be required for this)
 * Users can use tags and queries to filter and look for content.
 * Users may upload audio files.